Ayu-hack/Hacktoberfest2024-1/Password_Generator/README.md

 python Password_Generator.py

-Follow the prompts to either generate a new password or strengthen an existing one.
+Follow the prompts to either generate a new password .

 ## Example